-- "you may be eligible for additional benefits like Dental, Vision, Hearing, etc." - "Medicare Advantage Plans may come with OTC and Transportation benefits" - "Some Plans come with a \$0 Monthly Plan Premium" - "Copays as low as \$0" - "you may be eligible to get your Part B premium paid back"
+- "you may be eligible for a Medicare Advantage Plan with additional benefits like Dental, Vision, Hearing, and with a low or even \$0 monthly plan premium." - "Medicare Advantage Plans may come with OTC and Transportation benefits" - "Some Plans come with a \$0 Monthly Plan Premium" - "Copays as low as \$0" - "you may be eligible to get your Part B premium paid back"

-Basically, any advertisement or mailer that mentions a premium, a benefit, a copay, or getting your Part B paid for (even if in a general fashion) needs to be submitted to HPMS for approval.
+Basically, any advertisement or mailer that mentions a premium, a benefit (above and beyond Dental, Vision, and Hearing), a copay, or getting your Part B paid for (even if in a general fashion) needs to be submitted to HPMS for approval.